2i2c-org/infrastructure/docs/tutorials/setup.md

 1. Look for the cluster you want to access - there is one cluster per directory inside `config/clusters`.
-2. Run `python3 deployer use-cluster-credentials CLUSTER_NAME` from the terminal, and this will authenticate you to the correct kubernetes cluster!
+2. Run `deployer use-cluster-credentials CLUSTER_NAME` from the terminal, and this will authenticate you to the correct kubernetes cluster!

 Test that you've been correctly authenticated by running `kubectl get node`, which should list the nodes in the